owlchester/kanka/README.md

 ## GIT

-Development should be done in the `develop` branch, with substaintial new features done in a separate branch.
+Development should be done on your own fork of the repository in the `develop` branch, with substantial new features done in a separate branch.

 **Tagging** is only done on the master branch.